kommercio/nodejs_project/README.md

 ## Task 2
 ### Create this endpoint: [GET] `/api/product/{id}`
-Get product detail by ID
+Get product detail by ID from Mongo database
 If successful, this endpoint must return a JSON response and `200` status code.
 ```
 {